ME3-HECM/final-project-olivier/README.md

 ## Challenge brief

-Your task is to develop an autonomous robot that can navigate a "mine" using a series of instructions coded in coloured cards and return to its starting position.
-Your robot must be able to perform the following:
+Our task was to develop an autonomous robot that can find it's way through a "mine" using a sequence of coloured cards corresponding to specific movements and it must also be able to return to its starting position from any point on it's journey.
+From the brief we have broken down our tasks as such:

 - [x]  Navigate towards a coloured card and stop before impacting the card
 - [x]  Read the card colour